AspireHRInc/.github/profile/README.md

 ## Repositories health

+1. We are following the [Google Coding style](https://github.com/google/styleguide)
-1. Do not leave stale branches, delete them after merge
+2. Do not leave stale branches, delete them after merge